 Equipment Required

-- Beverage Dispenser or Punch Bowl: I recommend a beverage dispenser for easy serving, but a large punch bowl works just as well.
-The dispenser makes it easier to pour without spilling.
+- Beverage Dispenser or Punch Bowl: I recommend a beverage dispenser for easy serving, but a large punch bowl works well, too.
+The dispenser makes pouring easier while preventing spills.

 - Ladle: A ladle is ideal for serving, and I prefer stainless steel for its sturdiness.
 A deep spoon also works if you don’t have a ladle.

-- Chopping Board and Knife: A sharp knife and sturdy chopping board are key for slicing the fruits.
+- Chopping Board and Knife: A sharp knife and a sturdy chopping board are essential for slicing fruit.
 I prefer a wooden board for its durability, but a plastic one works well too.
 A serrated knife is great for fruits like strawberries.

 - Measuring Cups and Spoons: These are essential for accurate measurements and getting the right balance of flavors, so I highly recommend using them.